computersarecool/willynolan.com/_posts/research/2017-04-10-network-sockets.md

     - p: 'The result was a greater appreciation for sockets and for the libraries and programs that make them easier to use.'

-    - p: 'Much of the code was adapted from:'

-    - ul:
+    - figul:
         - '<a href="https://beej.us/guide/bgnet/"> Beej''s Guide to Network Programming: Using Internet Sockets Video Textures
           </a> by Brian "Beej Jorgensen" Hall'
+      figcaption: "Much of the code used was adapted from:"
 ---